Co-Designed Architectures for Modular Superconducting Quantum Computers: Background and Preliminaries

 \subsubsection{Common Qubit Topologies}

-A simple topology that couples qubits to each of their four nearest-neighbors is the Square-Lattice, Figure~\ref{fig:generic_topology}a, which is regular and easily scales up.
-IBM's early Penguin machines attempted higher connectivities with diagonals on alternating tiles of the Square-Lattice, Figure~\ref{fig:generic_topology}c with limited success due to issues of frequency crowding at the cost of fidelity.
-IBM has over time dramatically reduced the connectivity now using Heavy-Hex topologies, Figure~\ref{fig:generic_topology}b, for this reason~\cite{nation_paik_cross_nazario_2021}.
-The Hex-Lattice, Figure~\ref{fig:generic_topology}d, is a middle ground between the Square-Lattice and Heavy-Hex.
+A simple topology that couples qubits to each of their four nearest-neighbors is the Square-Lattice, Fig.~\ref{fig:generic_topology}a, which is regular and straight-forward to expand.
+IBM's early Penguin machines attempted higher connectivities with diagonals on alternating tiles of the Square-Lattice, Fig.~\ref{fig:generic_topology}c, with limited success due to issues of frequency crowding at the cost of fidelity.
+For this reason, IBM has over time reduced the connectivity, \colorhl[yellow]{moving to a Hex-Lattice}, Fig.~\ref{fig:generic_topology}d, and now currently to Heavy-Hex topologies, Fig.~\ref{fig:generic_topology}b~\cite{nation_paik_cross_nazario_2021}.
 All of these topologies have been demonstrated experimentally with varying degrees of success using $\fsim$ and/or $\CR$ drive protocols.

 These topologies are guided by the constraints of two-dimensional circuits whose modulators do not, in general cross each other or span long distances across the chip, despite however beneficial that might be.
 Instead, a richly connected topology of particular interest in applications of networking and parallel computing is the hypercube, or n-dimension cube.
 Hypercubes are of particular theoretic interest to qubit coupling topologies because for $2^n$ nodes, both the number of edges incident on every node and the distance between any pair of nodes are exactly $n$, hence scaling regularly and efficiently the neighborhoods of qubit couplings and induced $\sw$ operations.
 Implementing such a topology requires us to be able to link a given qubit to $n$ neighbors, which in turn requires a modulator with with this connectivity.